 - While being chased by zombies, Scooby and Shaggy discover wax dolls of Fred, Daphne, and Velma.
 After playing with them for a while, Shaggy wonders who could have made them.
 It was Lena and Simone.

 - From Nobody to Nightmare: Lena and Simone were colonists of Louisiana who lost everything due to Morgan Moonscar.
 Their revenge turned them into life draining cat monsters.

 - Game Face: Lena and Simone reveal their cat-creature faces when they're preparing to sacrifice Velma, Daphne, Fred and Beau.
 Possibly just to mess with their heads, and their victims are already helpless.

 - Genre Shift: From a straight Scooby-Doo story, to a supernatural horror mystery film.

-- Gone Horribly Right: Simone and Lena pray to their cat god so that they can revenge on the pirates that murdered their friends and family.
+- Gone Horribly Right: Daphne laments that her search for real, dangerous monsters has succeeded all too well.
+Additionally, Simone and Lena pray to their cat god so that they can get revenge on the pirates that murdered their friends and family.
 They succeed, only to become cat monsters that suck the life out of others.